threadi/easy-language/readme.txt

 * Optimized build of release

 = 2.3.0 =
+* Added new hooks
 * Update Capito API to support of v2
+* Compatibility with WordPress 6.7
 * Optimized some code
+* Replace dialog- and setup-library with new one
+* Fixed update script